A lonely woman. A single decision. A second chance at happiness.

 ★★★★★ ‘It was such a powerful read that totally consumed me.
 I did not so much read the book – I ‘lived’ it.’

 ★★★★★ ‘I devoured this in two sittings and spent the whole time I wasn’t reading it, thinking about the characters and the unfolding story.

-A sometimes funny, sometimes moving tale of identity and human relationships.
 Part coming of age, part modern day love story.